AdobeDocs/dynamic-media-classic.en/help/using/dynamic-media-classic-desktop-app.md

 ## Fixed in the latest release (20.22.2) macOS only {#release-feb2022}

-* macOS Monterey - File upload page froze on subsequent uploads. <!-- https://jira.corp.adobe.com/browse/ASSETS-7948 -->
+* macOS Monterey: File upload page froze on subsequent uploads. <!-- https://jira.corp.adobe.com/browse/ASSETS-7948 -->

 ## Fixes in the latest release (20.22.1) {#release-jan2022}